Ilo Ilo: Production

 Partially funded by Ngee Ann Polytechnic and the Singapore Film Commission, the film's budget is estimated to be around S$700,000.

-Child actor Jia Ler Koh was caned for real several times in two takes while shooting a scene.
+Koh was caned several times in two takes while shooting a scene.

 Reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 100% based on 45 reviews, with an average rating of 8.0/10.
 The website's critics consensus reads, "Quietly compassionate and rich in detail, Ilo Ilo is a strikingly mature debut from writer-director Anthony Chen."
 On Metacritic, the film has a weighted average score of 85 out of 100, based on 12 critics, indicating "universal acclaim".